 Note that the jellied cranberry sauce will gel as it cools.
 It will still have a fairly runny consistency until then.

 When I was a kid we used to slide the whole cylinder of jellied cranberry sauce out of the store-bought can.
 We'd serve the whole thing on a plate, taking slices off as desired.
-If you want to do this with your jars of homemade jellied cranberry sauce, simply run a butter knife around the insides of the jars between the cranberry sauce and sides fo the jars.
+If you want to do this with your jars of homemade jellied cranberry sauce, simply run a table knife around the insides of the jars between the cranberry sauce and sides of the jars.
 Once you've done that, the sauce should slide out in one piece.